timescale/docs.timescale.com-content/getting-started.md

 ### Using TimescaleDB

 The best way to gain familiarity with TimescaleDB is to use it.
-The following utorials (complete with sample data) will help you learn how to harness the power of your time-series data and give you a guided tour of TimescaleDB.
+The following tutorials (complete with sample data) will help you learn how to harness the power of your time-series data and give you a guided tour of TimescaleDB.

 - Start with [Hello Timescale][hello-timescale], our 20-minute guided tour of TimescaleDB